guildai/guild.ai/pages/start/classifier.md

 ```

 When you activate an environment, software libraries and runs are
-isolated within the environment.
+isolated within the environment and the command prompt reflects the

-The command prompt is modified to reflect the activated environment.
+activated environment.

 !!! note
     You can alternatively use the traditional method, which is to
     source the virtual environment script `bin/activate` --- for
     example, by running ``source venv/bin/activate``.
+Guild
+    environments are standard Python virtual environments.

 Verify that the environment is activated using [check](cmd:check):